Eighteen months ago, I decided to leave my beloved Lisbon home.

 I returned to my doctor and he prescribed a month-long course of antibiotics to see if they would do the trick.
-I’d taken penicillin and felt no improvement, but he insisted I try clarithromycin for a month, and told me I could be referred to a specialist if I took them.
+I’d already taken antibiotics and felt no improvement, but he insisted I try clarithromycin for a month.
+He told me I could be referred to a specialist if I took them.

 It was frustrating because both my doctor and I knew this wasn’t an infection.
 What kind of infection disappears whenever you head to a new city?
 And yet, he told me a specialist would refuse to see me until I’d taken them.

 Plus: there was this small part of me that was desperate for them to work.
 I had been so sick for so long — nine months at this point — that I just wanted to be well again.

 You see, taking them was like having a heart attack.